In the photo: Prime Minister Justin Trudeau visits the new DTES Connections on-demand addictions treatment clinic.

 - Supplied VIDUS and West End Mental Health Team with take-home naloxone kits to distribute to clients.

 - Trained various groups on overdose prevention and administering naloxone, including MCFD social workers and foster parents, Musqueam Nation staff, and several shelters.

 - The BC Government announced $5 million to support the ongoing work of the Joint Task Force on Overdose Response.
 And the Government of Canada is allocating $65 million over five years to support the federal response to the opioid crisis, as well as $10 million in urgent support specifically for BC to help address the overwhelming toll the crisis is taking in this province.

 - The BC Centre on Substance Use (BCCSU) received additional funding from the Government of B.C. to support the centre’s work - education and training, research and evaluation, and clinical care guidance related to problematic substance use.
 The centre has established a network of clinicians, educators and researchers from across the province aimed at strengthening the provincial system of care for people struggling with problematic substance use.

 - Facility overdose response boxes, provided by the BC Centre for Disease Control, to a total of 88 sites in the VCH region.

-- Developed a Question and Answer document on preventing overdose deaths on Licensed Residential Care Facilities
+- Developed a Q&A document on preventing overdose deaths in licensed residential care facilities.

 For a complete list of actions to date and info about overdose prevention such as how to use naloxone and where free take-home kits are available visit www.vch.ca/overdose.